Are You Legally Responsible for Your Elderly Parents?

 Filial laws are in place to reduce states’ expenses for Medicaid and other welfare programs.
 A more traditional background of family values also played a part when most laws were created.

-So, if you are in a state with filial laws, how do you know when it applies to you?
-Let’s find out next.
+So, if you live in a state with filial laws, how do you know when they apply to you?

 When Do Filial Laws Apply?